hoangtuananh97/shareMovieClient/README.md

 The application will be accessible at `http://localhost:3000`.

 ## Troubleshooting

+### WebSocket Connection Issues
+If you're experiencing problems with WebSocket connections:
-- If you encounter WebSocket connection issues, ensure your backend server is running and the WebSocket URL is correct in the `.env` file.
+1. Ensure your backend server is running and accessible.
-- If videos fail to load, check your network connection and verify that the backend API is accessible.
-- For any test failures, ensure all dependencies are up to date by running `npm install`.
+2. Verify that the WebSocket URL in your `.env` file is correct.
+3. Check the browser console for any connection errors.
+4. If using a secure WebSocket (wss://), ensure your SSL certificates are valid.

+### Video Playback Problems
+If videos are not playing correctly:
+1. Confirm that the video URLs are valid and accessible.
+2. Check if the video format is supported by the browser you're using.
+3. Clear your browser cache and reload the page.
+4. Ensure your internet connection is stable.

+### Authentication Errors
+If you're having trouble logging in or accessing protected routes:
+1. Check if your login credentials are correct.
+2. Verify that the authentication token is being stored correctly in localStorage.
+3. Ensure the backend API is correctly validating and responding to authentication requests.

+### File Upload Issues
+If you're unable to upload videos or images:
+1. Check the file size and ensure it's within the allowed limit.
+2. Verify that the file format is supported.
+3. Ensure you have the necessary permissions to upload files.
+4. Check the network tab in your browser's developer tools for any error responses from the server.

 ## RUN Client and Server
 1. Goto folder parent